- I'm lost. I know who I am. I know where I belong...but the whole world...it's gone blind.— Matt Murdock

 - Ripple Effect-Proof Memory: Not Bruce Banner, but the Hulk has it.

 - Spanner in the Works: Whoever wiped all of their memories didn't seem to account for Bruce Banner's other self.
 Banner himself may not remember who he was, but the Hulk does and provides him with information through automatic writing.

 - Superhero Paradox: The climax of reveals that this was the cause of the whole plot.
-A crisis left so much damage that the main cast stole and used the device that erased the knowledge and history of all superhumans and vigilantes to avoid any further damage.
+A vision of the future showed the heroes that if superhumans, good and bad, continue to exist that an eventual crisis will level enough devastation to ruin the world.
+To prevent this they erased all memory of heroes and villains.
 In the end they realize it wasn't worth it and put things to right.

 - Wham Line:Elektra: Three of us?
 What about her?
 How does she fit in?